eratnch/techknowtrendz/clch2iuak000008juffki540o.md

 ## Enter *Topology Aware Hints*

-To address cross-AZ data transfer costs (which often is the elephant in the room for many EKS conversations on cost), pods running in a cluster must be able to perform topology-aware routing based on Availability Zone.
+To address cross-AZ data transfer costs (which comes up during many EKS conversations on cost optimzation), pods running in a cluster must be able to perform topology-aware routing based on Availability Zone.
 And this is precisely what [Topology Aware Hints](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/) helps achieve.
 Topology Aware Hints provides a mechanism to help keep traffic within the zone it originated from.
 Prior to topology-aware-hints, Service [topology-keys](https://kubernetes.io/docs/concepts/services-networking/service-topology/#examples) could be used for similar functionality.
 This was deprecated in kubernetes 1.21 in favor of topology-aware-hints which was introduced in kubernetes 1.21 and became "beta" in Kubernetes 1.23.
 With [EKS 1.24](https://aws.amazon.com/about-aws/whats-new/2022/11/amazon-eks-eks-distro-support-kubernetes-version-1-24/) however, this is enabled by default and EKS users and customers can leverage this feature to keep kubernetes service traffic within the same AZ.

 Let's dive in further and see this in action!